-Court refuses to release Ifeanyi Ubah over conflicting orders - Nigeria Today
+Court Refuses To Release Ifeanyi Ubah Over Conflicting Orders - Nigeria Today

-A Federal High Court sitting in Lagos, yesterday, declined to compel the Directorate of State Security, DSS, to release oil magnet, Dr. Ifeanyi Ubah.
-The trial judge in the matter is Justice Mohammed Idris.
+Justice Mohammed Idris of a Federal High Court in Lagos yesterday refused to order the release of managing director of Capital Oil and Gas Limited, Ifeanyi Ubah, from the custody of the Directorate of State Security (DSS).

-It will be recalled that the judge had on May 9, while granting an ex-parte application argued by Ubah’s lawyer, Mrs.Ifeoma Esom, ordered the DSS and its Director-General, to produce him in court, yesterday or show cause while he will not be produced.
+Justice Idris who had on May 8, 2017 ordered the DSS to produce the businessman in court on Friday to show cause why he should not be released was forced to adjourn the case as result of another order remanding Uba in custody, issued by another Judge in Abuja.

-At the hearing of the matter, Ubah’s lawyer, Prince Ajibola Oluyede, urged the court to order the immediate release of his client, Ubah, due to flagrant disobedience to the order made on May 8.
+At the resumed hearing of the matter yesterday, counsel to Ubah, Prince Ajibola Oluyede, urged the court to order immediate release of his client, Ubah, due to what he called flagrant disobedience to the order made on May 8.

-While urging the court to order the immediate release of Ubah, Oluyede told the court that instead of the DSS producing his client as ordered by the court, the respondents served them with notice of preliminary objection.
+Oluyede also told the court that instead of the DSS to produce his client as ordered by the court, the respondents served them with a notice of preliminary objection.

-She also informed the court that the respondents went to an Abuja High Court, where it obtained a remand order of his client despite the fact that a Federal High Court, Lagos had ordered that he should be produced in court.
+The lawyer argued that the DSS, instead of obeying the order of the court, approached an FCT High Court and obtained a remand order against his client.

-Oluyede told the court that in disobeying the court order, the DSS and its Director-General acted in subversion to the authority and dignity of the court by utilizing what he termed as ‘abuse of court and power.’
+Oluyede further informed the court that in disobeying the order, the DSS and its Director-General acted in subversion to the authority and dignity of the court by utilizing what he called “abuse of court and power”.

-Ubah’s lawyer also told the court that during his client’s second arrest, he was coerced to signed documents that he was indebted to Nigerian National Petroleum Corporation, NNPC and to pledge with his assets for the debt.
-Whereas, he was being owned by NNPC the total sum of N14,039, 125, 125 billion.
+He also claimed that immediately Uba discontinued the application, he was invited and arrested again.

-He submitted that the DSS and its Director-General have not shown cause in compliance with the court order while he should not be released.
+Oluyede insisted that the DSS and its Director-General have not shown cause in compliance with court order why he should not be released.

 Do you something awesome to share with the world?
 Click here to share